home-assistant/home-assistant.io/source/_integrations/wilight.markdown

 ### Fan Services

-There are several services which can be used for automations and control of the `fan`:
+There are several services which can be used for automations and control of the fan:

 | Service | Description |
 | --------- | ----------- |